 "This is Jerusalem: I have set her in the center of the nations, with countries all around her" -- Ezekiel 5:5, NIV

 Why did God ask Abraham to uproot his family and move all the way to Canaan, a narrow ribbon of territory between the eastern shore of the Mediterranean and the Jordan River?
 Why did the Lord need him to move from one end of the fertile crescent to the other?
-The answer is simple: strategy.
+The answer may be a simple one: strategy.
 Missiologists have long pointed to the strategic importance of that narrow piece of real estate which Christians today often call The Holy Land.

-The Promised Land of Canaan -- now frequently called Palestine -- is only 60 miles wide in places.
+The Promised Land of Canaan -- now inhabited by both Jews and Palestinians -- is only 60 miles wide in places.
 At its western edge is the Mediterranean Sea.
 To the east is impassable desert.
 Its location makes it a land bridge between three continents.
 Africa's only land link to Europe and to Asia runs through what is today modern Israel.
 If God wanted to make Himself known throughout the ancient world, this would have been the ideal place to do it from.

 To establish and maintain a nation on this busy bridge would be a superhuman feat.
 But this is exactly what the seemingly-puny little nation of Israel did (with some brief gaps) for nearly 1,300 years.
 Was it a a mere coincidence that God placed His people on this bridge between continents?
 Unlikely.
-He seems to have done so on purpose so that His name would be proclaimed in "all nations."
+His selection of that area for His people have been done to put His name in "the center" as Ezekiel says, so that His name could easily be proclaimed "among the nations" as passages in Isaiah 66 and Psalms 9 and 105 say.

 More on God's instructions to Abraham to move to Canaan